 Select the types of test case coverage analysis that you want the tool to perform (see Types of Model Coverage).
-The Simulink Verification and Validation software gathers and reports those types of coverage for the subsystems, models, and referenced models you specify.
+The Simulink Verification and Validation software gathers and reports those types of coverage for the subsystems, models, and referenced models that you specify.

 On the Results tab, select the destination for model coverage results.

-Accumulates model coverage results from successive simulations.
+Accumulates model coverage results from successive simulations

-collect model coverage results for multiple simulations in one
+results for multiple simulations in one

-Removes existing internal cumulative coverage data.
+Clears the currently loaded cumulative coverage data.
 If cumulative coverage data is saved in a workspace variable, rename that workspace variable to avoid overwriting it in future simulations.